Lanny Poffo: The Genius (1989–1992)

 On November 5, 1989 at Saturday Night's Main Event XXIV, The Genius faced WWF World Heavyweight Champion Hulk Hogan and spent much of the match taunting Hogan and drawing heat from the crowd with his absurd antics.
 Several minutes into the match, Mr. Perfect appeared at ringside where he goaded Hogan and defaced the championship belt by sticking chewing gum on it.
-The Genius then tricked Hogan into following him outside the ring, resulting in Mr. Perfect striking him with the championship belt and putting him down for the countout.
+During the match, Hogan tossed The Genius outside the ring, subsequently Mr. Perfect attended to the Genius.
+Hogan followed him outside the ring, and then threw The Genius back into the ring.
+With Hogan's back to Mr. Perfect and the referee was distracted, Mr. Perfect struck him with the championship belt and putting him down for the count out.
 Later in the show, Mr. Perfect and The Genius destroyed the stolen belt with a hammer.
 This was the first time in 21 months (since a loss to André the Giant at The Main Event) that Hogan lost on WWF television.

 The Genius had his first televised defeat when he teamed with Mr. Perfect against WWF World Champion Hulk Hogan and Intercontinental Champion The Ultimate Warrior on the January 29, 1990 episode of Prime Time Wrestling.
 That winter he entered a house show series against Jim Neidhart and was generally victorious here as well.
 He made his first PPV appearance at the 1990 Royal Rumble and wrestled Brutus Beefcake to a double disqualification after "The Barber" began cutting his hair and Hennig interfered.